Application of quantum Darwinism to a structured environment: Results

-Figures \ref{PIP(ii)}(c)-(d) show the development of a flat classical plateau over the time for parameters $\Gamma\ll\Gamma_+$.
-Small differences in the partial information plots are apparent between the strong and weak coupling limits as the rate at which purity decays slightly increases with higher values of $\Gamma_+$ [see Fig. \ref{figPM}].
-While Figs. \ref{PIP(ii)}(c)-(d) tend to deviate from a complete antisymmetric form at longer times, they maintain a similar shape to those in Fig. \ref{PIP(i)} for almost all fraction sizes below $f=1$.
+Figures \ref{PIP(ii)}(c) and \ref{PIP(ii)}(d) show the development of a flat classical plateau over time for parameters $\Gamma\ll\Gamma_+$.
+Small differences in the partial information plots are apparent between the strong- and weak-coupling limits as the rate at which purity decays slightly increases with higher values of $\Gamma_+$ [see Fig. \ref{figPM}].
+While Figs. \ref{PIP(ii)}(c) and \ref{PIP(ii)}(d) tend to deviate from a complete antisymmetric form at longer times, they maintain a similar shape to those in Fig. \ref{PIP(i)} for almost all fraction sizes below $f=1$.
 Crucially then, because the partial information saturates to the limit in Eq. (\ref{eq:classplat}) ($\delta\ll 1$) once there is sufficient decoherence of the state, the redundancy measure $R_{\delta}$ can be used even without the qubit-pseudomode state being pure.
-This is clear from comparing these plots between the two cases (i) and (ii) at equal times, where both exhibit a similar plateau.
+This is clear from comparing these plots between the two cases (i) and (ii) at equal times, where both exhibit a similar plateau. \\ We can map the state of a fragment $P_f$ to that of a collective qubit, the excited state of which is defined by